CodeURJC-FW-2025-26/webapp09/README.md

       · `main_page.css`
       · `product_detail.css`

   - `index.html`: This file is the main page of the web application.
-It provides the overall structure of the website, including the search bar, category buttons, product grid, and pagination controls.
+It provides the overall structure of the website, including the search bar, category buttons, product grid, and an infinite scroll with a spinner.
 It also includes a button to add new products.

   - `confirm_delete.html`: Page to confirm deletion of an element (a product in our case).
 It shows the product name and image and provides two buttons: confirm delete and cancel/back.